Learn to Save Graphs to Files in R Programming with R Graphical Devices

 R runs on many different operating systems and also supports different graphics formats.

 |JPEG jpeg It is used everywhere but it does not facilitate resizing.|

 |PNG png similar to JPEG and it does not resize.|

 |WMF win.metafile It is based on the Windows platform only.
 It is best suited for MS word and it facilitates flexible resizing.|

 Postscript postscript latex and Open Office; easily resizable

-We are actually sitting in front of a Windows or Mac computer, the graphical user interface makes it easy to save files.
-Under Windows, right-click inside the graph window, and choose either “Save as metafile …” or “Save as postscript …” If using Word, make sure to save as a metafile.
+The graphical user interface makes it easy to save files.
+Right-click inside the graph on Windows platform.
+Then you can select either “Save as metafile …” or “Save as postscript …”.
+If you are working on MS Word, then be sure to save the file as a metafile.

-On a Mac, click on the graphics window to make sure it’s the active one, then go to File -> Save in the menubar, and choose a location to save the file.
-It will save as a pdf file, which we can double-click to open in Preview, and then use the File -> Save As menu choice to convert to another format.
+On Mac, click on the graphics window to make sure it’s the active one, then go to File -> Save in the menubar, and choose a location to save the file.
+It will save as a PDF file, which we can double-click to open in Preview, and then use the File -> Save as menu choice to convert it to another format.